brilliance-admin/backend-python-docs/docs/index.md

     title="Authentication Providers and i18n"
     image="/login-black.png"
   >
-  Supports any account source via a simple login and password interface.<br>
+  Simple login and password interface.<br>
-  Built-in i18n support.
+  Built-in Django and SQLAlchemy integrations, but you can use your own data source.<br>
   </FeatureGridCard>
 </FeatureGrid>

 <FeatureSection
   title="Admin Actions"
-  description="Easily create data actions with custom request forms.
-Responses can trigger toast notifications, persistent messages, or file downloads."
+  description="Easily create data actions with custom forms.
+Display the result in the format that works best for you - as a notification, HTML form, or file downloading."
   :slides="actionSlides"
 >
   <CodeBlock lang="python" :code="actionsCode" />